-Another example is of Lidl debuting tri-colour pasta with ghost, bat and pumpkin shapes during the Halloween period.
-The Newsdesk for market trends highlights that opportunities to launch a new flavour, shape or packaging design in the run-up to Halloween are nearly limitless.
+Another example is of Lidl debuting tri-color pasta with ghost, bat and pumpkin shapes during the Halloween period.
+The newsdesk for market trends highlights that opportunities to launch a new flavor, shape or packaging design in the run-up to Halloween are nearly limitless.
 With a little effort, you can make just about anything scary.
 However, on the flip side, misjudgement of demand by companies may end up in crisis mode.

 Finger on the Pulse

 It may happen at times that due to some events in the Halloween season, PR problems may crop up for certain companies that weren't even trying to engage with the season.
 To avoid such instances, it's especially important for organizations to stay aware of potential issues and counter them carefully.
 Leveraging newsdesk for market intelligence will provide you with necessary inputs to evade such situations.

 For example, The Guardian reports that in a series of incidents where individuals dressed as clowns, imitating Ronald McDonald, the mascot of McDonald's, have intimidated or frightened passers-by, McDonald's decided to keep its popular Ronald McDonald character out of the public eye in the U.S. market.
 For many such news reports, refer to LexisNexis newsdesk and get your daily dose of interesting news across the world.